Mac Security: XProtect Update Obviates Java Exploit [u]

 Further, assuming that you have Java installed on your Mac and haven’t used it in the last 90 days, OS X already automatically disabled it.

-Mac Security: Trust with Verification
+Mac Security: Trust With Verification

 To check that your Mac has received the XProtect update, which Apple delivered via a background push update on Thursday, January 10, get Adam Christenson’s Safe Download Version (image above).